Fairleigh Dickinson University, Florham Campus

 Colleges of Study

 Graduate students attending Florham Campus can choose from more than 26 areas of study through four degree-granting colleges: Maxwell Becton College of Arts and Sciences, Silberman College of Business, Anthony J. Petrocelli College of Continuing Studies, and University College: Arts, Sciences, Professional Studies.
-In fall 2012, Fairleigh Dickinson University opened the School of Pharmacy at the Florham Campus.
+In fall 2012, Fairleigh Dickinson University opened the School of Pharmacy & Health Sciences at the Florham Campus.

 The Maxwell Becton College of Arts and Sciences emphasizes the best of a classic liberal arts education.
 Its mission is to provide in-depth study to prepare graduate students for their professional careers, as well as positions in teaching, private practice, and research.
-The college offers master's degree programs in biology, chemistry, communication, computer science, creative writing, psychology, and Animation and Film.
+The college offers master's degree programs in, chemistry, communication, computer science, creative writing, psychology, and Animation and Film.

-In addition, Fairleigh Dickinson University opened the School of Pharmacy and Health Sciences, only the second pharmacy school in the state of New Jersey.
+In addition, Fairleigh Dickinson University opened the School of Pharmacy & Health Sciences, only the second pharmacy school in the state of New Jersey.
 It offers a variety of classroom, lab, and experiential opportunities to meet the learning styles of today's students and prepare them for exciting and successful careers in the 21st century.
 Located in the heart of the US pharmaceutical industry, its dynamic curriculum incorporates technology, a global perspective, and multiple master's degree options.

 University College: Arts, Sciences, Professional Studies, based at FDU's Metropolitan Campus in Teaneck, NJ, features an interdisciplinary focus, emphasizing professionally accredited and career-oriented programs.
 As the boundaries between traditional disciplines expand, University College has responded with programs that cross departmental, school and campus lines.
 It is the university's largest and most diverse academic unit.
-At Florham Campus, University College offers a wide range of graduate education classes.
+At the Florham Campus, University College offers a range of graduate education and nursing classes.

 The School of Public and Global Affairs founded in 2018 is a unique graduate school that attracts outstanding students from Canada, the U.K. and the U.S. with the goal of preparing them for substantial advancement in their public or non-profit career, or to launch a new career in public service.
 The school offers graduate studies including the Master of Public Administration and the Master of Arts in Global Affairs.